ocf/ocfweb/ocfweb/docs/docs/staff/procedures/new-server.md

 1. On supernova, `kinit $USER/admin ldap-add-host <hostname> <ip>`.
 2. On the puppetmaster, run `/opt/puppet/scripts/gen-keytab`

-## Sign the Puppet cert
+## Sign the Puppet cert and run Puppet

-On the puppetmaster, `puppet ca --list` to see pending requests.
+On the puppetmaster, `puppet ca list` to see pending requests.
 When you see yours, use `puppet ca sign hostname.ocf.berkeley.edu`.

-Puppet should run after a few minutes (it's probably still looping on the server), but you could restart it manually if you want it to happen faster.
+Log back into the host and do `systemctl restart puppet` to start the Puppet run.
+Monitor the run with `journalctl -f`.
+Restart Puppet once or twice more until the configuration converges.